Community

 At AND Digital, we believe that cross-government sharing and collaboration is critical to the success of digital services.
 Events like UK GovCamp are a great way to promote essential knowledge-sharing, align on goals and agree shared priorities going forward.

-Sarah O’Donnell is a User Researcher and Jacob Farrugia is a Delivery Executive, in the Public Sector team at AND Digital.
+Sarah O’Donnell is a User Researcher in the Public Sector team at AND Digital.